-(4) In the pursuit of scientific knowledge and to encourage the professional development of its earlycareer researchers, the University of Oldenburg encourages third-party research projects, provided they do not interfere with the execution of university tasks, and is committed to providing transparent information regarding the funding arrangements.
+(4) In the pursuit of scientific knowledge and to encourage the professional development of researchers in the early stages of their careers, the University of Oldenburg encourages third-party research projects, provided they do not interfere with the execution of university tasks, and is committed to providing transparent information regarding the funding arrangements.

-4 Principles for preparing academic theses and dissertations

-(1) Justification, autonomy, reflectiveness and originality are the most important criteria for assessing and ensuring the quality of all academic work.
-Depending on the nature and level of the academic or scientific work, these criteria will be subject to gradually increasing requirements.
-All academic theses and dissertations must be thoroughly and carefully researched, and include citations and references.
-The use of someone else's work, regardless of whether this involves adopting their text or ideas and theories, must be immediately recognizable to the reader.
+Section 4 Principles for preparing academic theses and dissertations academic theses and dissertations must be thoroughly and carefully researched, and include citations and references.
+The use of someone else's work, regardless of whether this concerns a section of text or ideas and theories, must be immediately recognisable to the reader.
 If the thesis or dissertation makes use of someone else's intellectual property or work, the reader must always be made aware.
-All theses and dissertations must include a sworn statement affirming that the work was carried out independently and without inadmissible assistance from a third party.
+All theses and dissertations must include a sworn statement affirming that the work was carried out independently and without impermissible assistance from a third party.